snh1999/VEditLog/README.md

 [The Edited video](./images-videos/demo.mp4)

-![Tutorial Demo](./images-videos/output.gif "Tutorial Demo")
+![Tutorial Demo](./images-videos/output.gif "Tutorial Demo") For some reason, the converted gif image looks weird on github README.
+So I added short summary with images.

 |      Welcome Screen       |       Open Project        |        New Project        |
 | :-----------------------: | :-----------------------: | :-----------------------: |